-Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead Ensuring an open culture through demonstrating, documenting and communicating the organisation's commitment to openness Corporate Plan and emerging Corporate Strategy.
+Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead 1.
+Ensuring an open culture through demonstrating, documenting and communicating the organisation's commitment to openness Good.
+Corporate Plan and emerging Corporate Strategy.
 Budget considerations are consulted upon, and results are published.
 FOI requests actively responded to, website, online publishing of expenditure.
 None.
-Making decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
+2. Making decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
 The presumption is for openness.
-If that is not the case, a justification for the reasoning for keeping a decision confidential should be provided Record of decision making and supporting materials.
+If that is not the case, a justification for the reasoning for keeping a decision confidential should be provided Good.
+Record of decision making and supporting materials.
 Standard report format used.
 The Council's governance framework aims to ensure it sets and meets its objectives and responsibilities in a lawful, timely, open, inclusive, and honest manner; and that its use of public money and resources are safeguarded, properly accounted for and used economically, efficiently and effectively.
 None.
-3. Providing clear reasoning and evidence for decisions in both public records and explanations to stakeholders and being explicit about the criteria, rationale and considerations used.
-In due course, ensuring that the impact and consequences of those decisions are clear Decisions well documented with supporting information and advice included.
+3. • Good.
+Decisions well documented with supporting information and advice included.
 Forward Plan detailing report publication on a timely basis.
 Calendar of dates for submitting, publishing, and distributing timely reports is adhered to Council and Committee meetings are normally open to the public unless information is of a commercially sensitive nature.
 The conduct of business is defined by formal procedures and rules that are set out in the Constitution.
 None.
 4. Using formal and informal consultation and engagement to determine the most appropriate and effective interventions / courses of action.
 Customer and staff satisfaction surveys carried out regularly.
 Resident Forums in place for key towns in the borough (Oadby, Wigston and South Wigston).
 We follow statutory requirements for consultation and very often go above that in terms of community engagement.
 Ad-hoc approach to informal consultation in place and utilised.
 Communications Strategy adopted April 2022 and Customer Experience Strategy adopted in 2023.
 The Tenant and Leaseholder Forum plays a key role ensuring the Council meets its regulatory standards.
-None.
+Comprehensive consultations undertaken in 2023/24 including None.

-Comprehensive consultations undertaken in 2023/24 including 2024/25 budget consultation, hackney carriage vehicle consultation, polling districts, places and stations, statement of community involvement, draft climate change strategy, draft damp, mould and condensation policy and housing tenants' perception survey. -- --- -- --
+2024/25 budget consultation, hackney carriage vehicle consultation, polling districts, places and stations, statement of community involvement, draft climate change strategy, draft damp, mould and condensation policy and housing tenants' perception survey. -- -- --